Willis Russell: US Marshal, 1874

-Aftermath

-A member of the Klan, John W. Brothers, was arrested and turned State's evidence by telling on everybody else involved in Klan activity.
-A dozen of the Klan members had warrants issued against them, but only four—Bill Smoot, John Onan, Meffert, and A. W. Hall—were captured.
+A member of the Klan, John W. Brothers, was arrested and turned State's evidence, revealing the names of his fellow Klansmen.
+A dozen had warrants issued against them, but only four — Smoot, Onan, Meffert, and A. W. Hall — were captured.

+Trial

 The four Klansmen finally faced trial in November 1875.
-They were found guilty of conspiring against the government by intimidating United States Marshall Willis Russell, but were not found guilty not of his murder.
-When sentencing the men, Judge Emmons was apologetic, because even though a jury had found them guilty, Emmons believed they were honest law-abiding citizens.
+They were found guilty of conspiring against the government by intimidating United States Marshall Willis Russell, but were not found guilty of his murder.
+When sentencing the men, Judge Emmons was apologetic, because even though a jury had found them guilty, Emmons believed they were honest, law-abiding citizens.

 On November 13, 1875, Judge Emmons sentenced Bill Smoot to five years in the penitentiary in Frankfort.
 Onan received three years.
 Meffert escaped prison time on the grounds that he had been injured while pursuing the marshal.
 A. W. Hall was found not guilty.
 Klan raids continued in Kentucky through December 1875.

-Tom Walker testified against Smoot, and after the trial, moved out west, became wealthy, and died an old man.

-On March 3, 1877, President Ulysses S. Grant pardoned W.F.
-Smoot, Simon Margolyes, and Davis Cox.
+On March 3, 1877, President Ulysses S. Grant pardoned Smoot, Simon Margolyes, and Davis Cox.
 Smoot served less than a year and a half of his five-year prison sentence.